Frequently Asked Questions

 Here are some of the most frequently asked questions about Plastic Bank.

-Plastic Bank believes that before one can effectively clean debris from the oceans, the leakage of waste must be stopped in the first place—the tap must be turned off.
-For that reason, Plastic Bank’s primary focus is ocean-bound plastic waste—materials that have not been landfilled and are prone to enter waterways.
+Plastic Bank believes that before one can effectively clean debris from the oceans, the leakage of waste must be stopped in the first place.
+In other words, the tap must be turned off.
+For that reason, Plastic Bank’s primary focus is ocean-bound plastic waste: materials that have not been landfilled and are prone to enter waterways.

 While all Social Plastic is recycled plastic, not all recycled plastic is Social Plastic.
-This is because, in addition to being environmentally friendly, Social Plastic provides a social benefit: impoverished communities gain access to stable income, local economies are boosted, and life necessities like food, water, and electricity become more accessible.
+This is because - in addition to being environmentally friendly - Social Plastic provides a social benefit: impoverished communities gain access to stable income, local economies are boosted, and life necessities, such as food, water, and electricity, become more accessible.